mconnor27/RadiantCare/HYBRID-PERSISTENCE-GUIDE.md

 ### Not Recommended
 - ❌ **Return to localStorage** - Would lose multi-tab isolation and stale state protection
-- ❌ **Persist snapshots** - Large, redundant data that can be recomputed
 - ❌ **IndexedDB** - Unnecessary complexity for current needs

 ## Debugging